httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a string as input_string, return an ASCII string suitable for use in a textual HTTP header value.

-0. If input_string is not a sequence of characters, or contains characters outside the range allowed by VCHAR or SP, fail serialisation.
+0. If input_string is not a sequence of characters, or contains characters outside the range %x00-1f or %x7f (i.e., is not in VCHAR or SP), fail serialisation.
 1. Let output be an empty string.
 2. Append DQUOTE to output.
 3. For each character char in input_string: